jakesock/dp-memories/README.md

 - This is a social media app for my friends!
 - I wanted to practice the social media aspect of an application I am working on using the MERN stack with Redux, so this is that practice!
-- Making this app taught me an extraordinary amount about global state-management with redux, authentication and protecting routes between a seperated client and server, and way more about react hooks than I knew before!
+- Making this app taught me an extraordinary amount about global state-management with redux, authentication and protecting routes between a seperated client and server (particularly in react), and way more about react hooks than I knew before!
 I'm sure this app contains a lot of potential issues that aren't addressed in my TODOs, so I'm excited to learn more in the future and have this as a sort-of 'diary entry' that I can look back on to see how I have progressed as a developer :)

 ### Technology Used